“And who is more unjust than he who forges a lie against Allah” (Qur’an 6:93)

-What Sheikh Gibril mentions here is that Ibn Hajar questions the ‘matn’-text of the hadith because it contradicts known archaeological evidence.
+What Shaykh Gibril mentions here is that Ibn Hajar questions the ‘matn’-text of the hadith because it contradicts known archaeological evidence.

-He also makes an interesting plea that the hadith is (zanni) which he translates as ‘assumptive’ which in a sense is an escape clause.
+He also makes an interesting plea that the hadith is (zanni) which he translates as ‘assumptive’.
 The word (zanni) can also be translated as ‘speculative’

-However, the point here is that if this hadith is ‘sahih’ and many people take that to mean that the Messenger of Allah (saw) definitely said it.
+However, the point here is that if this hadith is Sahih and many people would take that to mean that the Messenger of Allah (saw) definitely said it.

 Now allow me to admit my own personal bias in siding with Ibn Hajar Al-Asqalani on this point.
-I believe micro evolution (variation in species) to be a fact, and an observable phenomena.
+I believe micro-evolution (variation in species) to be a fact, and observable phenomena.

-However, I am still investigation macro evolution (and all three of the current competing schools).
+However, I am still investigating macro-evolution (and all three of the current competing schools).

 So I would be skeptical of the ‘matn‘ text of this hadith given my predilection to the general theory of evolution.

-Yet, It could also be said in response that the creation of Adam (upon whom be peace) was miraculous creation.
+Yet, It could also be said in response that the creation of Adam (a.s) was miraculous creation.

 Indeed all of creation is a miracle.
-The only challenge that I would have with accepting Adam being 90 feet tall is that the hadith seem to be silence on the height of Eve.
+The only challenge that I would have with accepting Adam being 90 feet tall is that the hadith seems to be silent on the height of Eve.

 Please stop circulating e-mails and pictures like the following: